-The radial arm maze is test for spatial / working / reference learning and memory in rats and mice, that allows for several sophisticated test protocols.
-For examples, animals might be learning the location of a food reward in one of the arms by relying on cues inside or outside the maze, or they might be memorizing which turns to take from their starting point.
+The radial arm maze is test for spatial, working, and reference learning and memory in rats and mice and allows for several sophisticated test protocols.
+For examples, animals might be learning the location of a food reward in one of the arms by relying on cues inside or outside the maze, or memorizing which turns to take from their starting point.

 Made to your specifications

-All mazes are available in a cost-efficient package deal with a computer and a full EthoVision XT software license for video tracking.
-This license can also be used for video tracking and automation of other behavioral tests.
+All mazes are available in a cost-efficient package deal including a computer and a full EthoVision XT software license for video tracking.
+This license can also be used for video tracking and automation in other behavioral tests.

 Video tracking in a radial arm maze

 The radial arm maze is made out of grey acrylic or infrared translucent semi-transparent acrylic.
-This means that the maze is easy to clean, and suitable for video tracking experiment, with normal light or the use of IR backlight (and camera), respectively.
-Optimized for video tracking, this radial arm maze is ideally combined with EthoVision XT video tracking.
+As a result, the maze is easy to clean, and is suitable for video tracking experiment, with either normal light or the use of an IR backlight (and camera).
+The radial arm maze is optimized for video tracking and is ideally combined with EthoVision XT.

-There are a wide range of options to automate your radial arm maze experiment.
-For example, add automatic doors or pellet (reward) dispensers.
+There are a wide range of options to choose fro in order to automate your radial arm maze experiment.
+For example, you can add automatic doors or pellet (reward) dispensers.

-EthoVision XT automatically calculates parameters such as the total number of arm entries to collect all food rewards, the number of visits to each arm, latency until first arm entry, and time spent in each arm.
-Results are visualizes in tables, graphs, and integrated visualization with video, tracking, and dynamic graphs.
+EthoVision XT automatically calculates parameters such as the total number of arm entries to collect food rewards, the number of visits to each arm, latency until first arm entry, and time spent in each arm.
+Results are visualized in tables, graphs, and also in integrated visualization with video, tracking, and dynamic graphs.

-Noldus mazes can be custom build to your specifications, of course optimally suited for video tracking with EthoVision XT, and available in a package deal.
+Noldus mazes can be custom built to your specifications.
+They are optimally suited for video tracking with EthoVision XT and are available in a package deal.

 Alternatively, we also offer mazes from several suppliers such as Ugo Basile and Maze Engineers (availability may depend on your location).